Vaibhav2002/Quizzify/README.md

 # **Quizzify**

 **Quizzify** is an app in which we can play unlimited quizzes with our friends for free.
+Gain some more general knowledge while having fun with friends.

 # Video Introduction 📹